Wind Turbine Project

 "The Richmond-based utility said Atlantic Wind Connection's request for a right-of-way through potential lease areas off the coasts of Virginia, Maryland, Delaware, and New Jersey is premature, according to documents filed with the Bureau of Ocean Energy Management." etc. etc.

-[Here is a link to a DailyPress article with the quotes.
-Sounds like a lot of cronyism that is going to delay progress and make any wind system super expensive due to all the hands in the money pot.
+Here is a link to the text of a DailyPress article with the quotes.
+It sounds like a lot of cronyism that is going to delay progress and make any wind system super expensive due to all the hands in the money pot.
 The region's electricity grid operator, PJM Interconnection, seems to have a strangle-hold on progress.
-Let's hope that they are benevolent dictators who consider the good of the country, not just the good of some coal-based utility companies.]
+Let's hope that they are benevolent dictators who consider the good of the country, not just the good of some coal-based utility companies.

 It is actions like these (from Dominion's "director of renewable energy research and program development", Guy Chapman) that show that the U.S. energy industry is scared of an energy industry with new players with whom they would have to split the profits.

-I will bet $500 that Dominion's foot-dragging action is the major reason why Gamesa withdrew from the project to build wind turbines off the Virginia coast.
+I will bet $500 that Dominion's interference and foot-dragging action is the major reason why Gamesa withdrew from the project to build wind turbines off the Virginia coast.

 It's sad that the "director of renewable energy program development" (Chapman) is trying to stop what he is supposed to be trying to develop.
 But it is certainly no surprise, since Dominion has one of the worst payback systems for reimbursing home owners for (solar) energy generated, of all the states in the U.S.